 Coronavirus lockdown measures saw a number of bizarre items suddenly soar in demand, with the world of beauty winning for one of the the most bizarre purchases to sell out.

-No, it’s not cosmetics like lipsticks and bronzer flying off shelves, nor expensive creams and serums, rather, the beauty minded are reaching for, well a shaving kit.
+No, it wasn't cosmetics like lipsticks and bronzer flying off shelves, nor expensive creams and serums, rather, the beauty minded are reaching for, well a shaving kit.

-Not quite a full barber experience, the tool in question is a face defuzzer used for dermaplaning – a process whereby ‘peach fuzz’ and dead skin cells are basically scraped off the face with a very fine blade leaving skin exfoliated and smooth.
+The tool in question is used for dermaplaning – a process whereby ‘peach fuzz’ and dead skin cells are basically scraped off the face with a very fine blade leaving skin exfoliated and smooth.

 Sell-out product during lockdown

-While traditionally an in-salon treatment – and even then, a niche one – it has become wildly popular of late as an at-home treatment.
+While traditionally an in-salon treatment – and even then, a niche one – it has become wildly popular as an at-home treatment.

 The practice is far from new, however, with many Asian cultures having used Japanese facial razors to exfoliate and shave their faces for hundreds of years.

-It seems it took a global pandemic to get the trend truly rocking and rolling in Australia, with the tool exploding in popularity over the past weeks.
+It seems it took a global pandemic to get the trend truly rocking and rolling in Australia, with the tool exploding in popularity last year.

-Revlon has seen their Face Defuzzer overtaking them all to claim the top spot.
+Revlon saw their Face Defuzzers overtaking them all to claim the top spot.

-“In the last few weeks we have seen their popularity increase tenfold, with a 60% increase in sales, consistently taking the number one spot for Revlon products sold in Priceline,” a spokesperson tells Yahoo Lifestyle.
+“In the last few weeks we have seen their popularity increase tenfold, with a 60% increase in sales, consistently taking the number one spot for Revlon products sold in Priceline,” a spokesperson told Yahoo Lifestyle in April last year.

-The brand says the new uptake is likely down to beauty salons closing their doors during the lockdown restrictions, meaning what was usually a professional experience has now turned DIY.
+The brand said the new uptake at the time was likely down to beauty salons closing their doors during the lockdown restrictions, meaning what was usually a professional experience turned into a DIY job.